Skip to content

 ├── ToolRegistry (handler dispatch)

-1. create_runtime() — Resolves the capability profile, builds the tool registry, initializes the agent, creates a session, and optionally sets up observability.
+1. Agent(config) — Resolves the permission profile, builds the tool registry, resolves the system prompt.

 Agent loop

-6. Loop continues until the model produces a final text response with no tool calls
+8. When the model produces a final text response with no tool calls, the loop ends

 Tool routing

 The ToolRegistry maps tool names to handler instances.
-It is built during create_runtime() based on the active capability profile:
+It is built during Agent() construction based on the active PermissionProfile:

 • readonly registers: bash (restricted), read, grep, glob, list, read_excel, and available database handlers